Storage and Email Transformation Project

 • Employees who leave the university will lose access when the roll-off process is complete.

-If you are a faculty or staff member in a department that regularly emails students, you should be aware that we are evaluting timing for eliminating student’s lastname.#@osu.edu address.
-Once we have determined a timeline, we will notify you of the date when you will no longer be able to email students using lastname.#@osu.edu address.
-At that time, you will need to use lastname.#@buckeyemail.osu.edu addresses to reach students.
+If you are a faculty or staff member in a department that regularly emails students, you should be aware that an interdepartmental advisory group is considering the best way to streamline student email.
+Once we have determined a clear direction and timeline, we will notify you here.

 Email for Students, Former Students and Alumni

-• Current students will have access to their BuckeyeMail for two years after graduating from the university.
-Because forwarding ends at the conclusion of the 2024 calendar year, you will need to log in to BuckeyeMail to access your email account.
+• Current students will have access to their BuckeyeMail for two years after graduating from the university by logging in to BuckeyeMail to access email.

-• Students who have withdrawn or do not graduate will lose access to their Ohio State email accounts after two years.
-Those who have already withdrawn as a student and currently have accounts will lose access on December 31, 2024.
+• Students who have withdrawn or did not graduate will lose access to their Ohio State email accounts after two years.